 If your kid likes constructing, has an active imagination, is always coming up with new creatures or worlds, get him some Legos.
 It doesn’t have to be Legos.
 There are all sorts of connecting blocks, but I believe Legos has the best pieces that are easiest to connect to one another.
 And, forget buying a new box at the store.
 Those boxes tell your child what to create and exactly how to do it.
 Go to a thrift shop, a yard sale or search on Craigslist for a box of Legos from a bunch of different kits.
 Instead of a step-by-step model, their tub of pieces becomes a container of multi-colored creativity that can be anything in the near future.

 Does your child love drawing?
 Does she doodle on her homework during the school year, on her notepads, on her binder?
 Is she the type that talks about colors?
 Does she have a lot of visual ideas, but prefers representing them two-dimensionally versus three-dimensionally?
 Depending on her age and preference, it doesn’t have to be markers.
-You could grab her colored pencils, paints, or even charcoal pencils.
+You could grab her a sketch pad, colored pencils, paints, or even charcoal pencils.
 A blank page in the eyes of a creative child is a gift yet to be opened.
 She how many creative art projects she can come up with!

 You child loves to read.
 He has ideas for stories.
 He creates up jokes or makes up scenes for his favorite TV shows or has movie ideas.
 Get him a bound journal and a cool pen is inspire them to keep a journal.
 I love to write.
 I’ve been doing it for many years.
 I used to write in those binders you get for school with a regular ballpoint pen.
 But, when I was first given a real journal and a pen that was exclusively for my stories (not for writing phone messages or grocery lists) I couldn’t wait to put pen to paper.
 My brain was always cranking trying to determine what I could add to my journal.